-When the exchange rate is at your advantage, it is a good opportunity to apply a dynamic pricing strategy.
+When the exchange rate is to your advantage, it is a good opportunity to apply a dynamic pricing strategy.
 But the most important thing you have to do is analyze the benefits you get from a customer’s purchase.

 If it is a significant amount being paid, then you have to go the extra mile with an incentive.

-Example: This electronic shop offers a $20 fixed amount off the product price, if the shop currency is in USD, and from the TV /Home Theater category.
+Example: This electronic shop offers a $20 fixed amount off the product price if the shop currency is in USD, and from the TV /Home Theater category.

 c) How can you set up a store currency discount?